chris-greening/chris-greening-blog/posts/Connecting to a relational database using SQLAlchemy and Python/README.md

 Yeah!
 That's it!

-It's worth mentioning that `Engine` (and more specifically the internal `Pool`) have a *lazy initialization*.
+It's worth mentioning that `Engine` (and more specifically the internal `Pool`) have a **lazy initialization**.
 They don't establish that first DBAPI connection until we explicitly [`connect`](https://docs.sqlalchemy.org/en/14/core/connections.html#sqlalchemy.engine.Engine.connect) or call an operation that uses `connect` internally such as [`execute`](https://docs.sqlalchemy.org/en/14/core/connections.html#sqlalchemy.engine.Connection.execute)

+For **additional information** and usecases regarding `create_engine`, feel free to check out some of the [official SQLAlchemy documentation](https://docs.sqlalchemy.org/en/14/core/engines.html) on the subject!

 ---